hararecmg/hararec-personal-website/README.md

 ## <div id="about-me">🙋‍♂️ About Me</div>

 Hi!
-I'm Hararec, a full-stack dev with experience in Javascript and Python, as well as techs like React, Angular, and Django.
+I'm Hararec, a full-stack dev with experience in Javascript and Python, as well as techs like React, Angular, Express and Django.
 I've got a background in UI design and teamwork using agile methodologies, and my mathematical background provides me with an analytical and logical approach to solving tech problems.
 I'm passionate about the digital world and always looking for new challenges to enhance my skills and knowledge.
 I'd be thrilled to bring innovative solutions to any work team.

 #### <div id="contact">_📧 My contact and social media:_<div/>